gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_4_ble_queries.md

 await client.write_gatt_char(QUERY_REQ_UUID, bytearray([0x04, 0x12, RESOLUTION_ID, FPS_ID, FOV_ID]))
 ```

+{% note %}
-{% note The length (first byte of the command) has been increased to 4 to accommodate the extra settings %}
+The length (first byte of the command) has been increased to 4 to accommodate the extra settings
+{% endnote %}

 We are also parsing the response to get all 3 values: